tedmar/ua-crs-51-udp_test/README.md

 4444 is port on server as stated in *platformio.ini*

 ##### clrcv:
-Receives answer from server in key accepted; once invoked, remain listening to all answers Contents of clrcv
+Receives answer from server if key accepted; once invoked, remain listening to all answers Contents of clrcv

 ~~~